CavernCrawlers/CavernCrawlers.github.io/Spellcaster.md

 You may recover expended **Invocation Dice** by gaining 1 level of **Exhaustion** per die after completing 10 minutes of meditation.

 ### Magical Focus
 As part of your apprenticeship, you created a unique magical focus to aid in your spellcasting.
 This focus may take most any form (a staff, wand, amulet or similar), but must be easily seen, recognized and hand-held.
-So long as you have your Magical Focus, your **Invocation Dice** are only removed on rolls of 1, rather than 1 or 2.
+So long as you have your Magical Focus in hand when casting a spell, you may add your **Skill Bonus** to your **Invocation Dice** total.
 A focus may be replaced by constructing a new one which takes 1 week in a safe haven and 50sp worth of materials.

 ### Spellcasting
 You can harness the power of magic.
 A mage begins their career knowing two cantrips and two spells.
 You will need to select a **Magical Tradition** from which your spells will be drawn.
 You may not cast a spell of a Tier higher than half your level (rounded up).
 Your spells have a DT equal to the DT shown on the table below plus the spell's listed **Ability Score Modifier**.